irsheep/BrowseWith/README.md

 - **executable**: Full path to the application executable file.
 - **arguments**: One or more arguments to the passed to the application.
 - **icon**: Full path to the location of the icon to associate with the button.
+- **auto_launch**: A list of URLs, regular expressions allowed, that BrowseWith will open automatically with the browser.

 ## Roadmap